elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-should-be-considered-during-the-final-review-process-of-editing-and-proofreading.md

 url: /learn/art-history-and-literature/questions/what-should-be-considered-during-the-final-review-process-of-editing-and-proofreading
 score: 8.5
 related_article1:
-    id: 166743
+    id: 166746
-    title: How can imagery be used to evoke emotional appeals in advertising?
+    title: >-
+        How can the use of jargon affect audience comprehension?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-can-imagery-be-used-to-evoke-emotional-appeals-in-advertising
+    url: /learn/art-history-and-literature/questions/how-can-the-use-of-jargon-affect-audience-comprehension
 related_article2:
-    id: 166745
+    id: 166748
-    title: What factors should be considered when analyzing the demographics of an audience?
+    title: >-
+        How can parallel structure and repetition enhance copywriting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-factors-should-be-considered-when-analyzing-the-demographics-of-an-audience
+    url: /learn/art-history-and-literature/questions/how-can-parallel-structure-and-repetition-enhance-copywriting
 related_article3:
-    id: 166747
+    id: 166755
+    title: >-
-    title: What are the key differences between complexity and simplicity in writing style?
+        What are some effective strategies for generating ideas during the writing process?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-differences-between-complexity-and-simplicity-in-writing-style
+    url: /learn/art-history-and-literature/questions/what-are-some-effective-strategies-for-generating-ideas-during-the-writing-process
 related_article4:
-    id: 166748
+    id: 166749
-    title: How can parallel structure and repetition enhance copywriting?
+    title: >-
+        Why is it important to avoid clichés and redundancy in writing?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-can-parallel-structure-and-repetition-enhance-copywriting
+    url: /learn/art-history-and-literature/questions/why-is-it-important-to-avoid-clichs-and-redundancy-in-writing
 related_article5:
-    id: 166751
+    id: 166755
-    title: What is the significance of maintaining a consistent brand tone in copywriting?
+    title: >-
+        What are some effective strategies for generating ideas during the writing process?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-maintaining-a-consistent-brand-tone-in-copywriting
+    url: /learn/art-history-and-literature/questions/what-are-some-effective-strategies-for-generating-ideas-during-the-writing-process
 ---

 &nbsp;